Understanding EU Carbon Border Adjustment Mechanism (CBAM EU)

 Here’s a step-by-step breakdown of the process:

-1. An EU importer brings goods from a non-EU country into the EU market.
+1. An EU importer/buyer brings goods from a non-EU country into the EU market.

 2. The importer calculates the embedded direct (and later indirect) greenhouse gas emissions in those goods, following EU methodologies.